Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Policy management module* → defines and distributes security configurations and operational rules across endpoint agents, ensuring uniform protection and compliance.
 - *Update and Patch Repository* → centralized repository for antivirus signatures, security updates, and software patches, ensuring endpoints are continuously updated with the latest protection mechanisms.
 *Event correlation and logging module* → collects and analyzes security events from all endpoints, correlating data to detect anomalies and trigger automated responses when threats are identified.
-*Integration and API layer* → enables interoperability with other PSN security services (such as SIEM, SOC, or IAM systems) for advanced monitoring, alerting, and orchestration.
+*Integration and API layer* → enables interoperability with other security services for advanced monitoring, alerting, and orchestration.

 The service offers the following advantages: